pauloohaha/mmwave-radar-from-first-taste-to-give-up/MSSplusDSS.md

 # MSS and DSS
-In this document, I will introduce the inilialization process of the DPC in distributed mode.
+In this document, I will introduce the inilialization process of the DPC in distributed mode and how the data path is configurated and triggered.
 The document is from *xwr68xx mmw Demo (for xWR68xx ISK board)* in SDK document.

 In this demo, the range proc is executed on HWA and rest of the processing are executed on DSP.
 This is controlled by *OBJDET_NO_RANGE* defined in mss and dss makefile.